AlanDeleon88/gitHubCheatSheet/README.md

 ## Step 3: Create your own repo for the project.
-   - Click on the plus on the top left of the github page.
+   - Click on the plus in the top left of the github page.
    ![image](https://github.com/AlanDeleon88/gitHubCheatSheet/assets/92609467/862e5d5d-8db5-45aa-98cc-a5248cbb1bd4)

    - Name repo and select owner as yourself, then set repo to private.